Are you planning to visit Yemen? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Yemen.

 In Yemen the standard voltage is 230 V and the frequency is 50 Hz.

-- You cannot use your electric appliances in Yemen without a voltage converter, because the standard voltage in Yemen (230 V) is higher than in the United States of America (120 V).
+- You can't use your electric appliances in Yemen without a voltage converter, because the standard voltage in Yemen (230 V) is higher than in the United States of America (120 V).

 You can seriously damage your appliances.
-You need a voltage converter in Yemen, when living in the United States of America!
+You need a voltage converter in Yemen!
 You can find voltage converters at Amazon.
 Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.